ricardoquesada/ricardoquesada.github.io/content/posts/64k-ram-ought-to-be-enough-a-demo-for-the-pcjr.md

 ![Moon](https://lh3.googleusercontent.com/i3b4XkNM_YgJOdkMtB-FUg1bsgnJIDe0gY0rD3pEPIdu_QhmHI-QgSR-9p0TFn3jbjWMqeEy2lOwiaXjKvqoM-8j_sqXCYScRfBe_aTfo2Khu1v5WgbqkVI7S9j0XjOHXytdIOEUQQI=-no)
 ![Still there](https://lh3.googleusercontent.com/NGYFNnYBO6G8Lg6QOfYERmV6WKaZ-VcwJafIuHMcV1bXkkGeBvJqoP4Pc5QnNWCF-Byi63_yxadzSmHywlW2oXk6c-_s6qBhjFN0vBbkBaZs6HhKhFDseyiQJiPg0IAi09Qcizg_E-g=-no)

-_\[Note: Originally, we wanted to add some 3d effects in Part III.
+> Note: Originally, we wanted to add some 3d effects in Part III.
 But after doing some performance tests with basic 2D polygons, we decided it was not worth it.
 The PCjr was too slow for what we wanted to do.
-We reused part of that code for the Vector Fonts.\]_
+We reused part of that code for the Vector Fonts.
+{.note}

 ### Vector fonts